SIDDHARTH7729/SessionSense/README.md

 > ⚠️ This project is currently a work in progress.
 Major features and improvements are still being implemented.
 Stay tuned!

+Project Workflow:

+ - Can be seen in SessionSense_WorkFlow.pdf in directory (download if not visbile)

 # 🎥 SessionSense - Smart Video Focus Tracker